jackyzha0/quartz/docs/features/Latex.md

 ## Customization

-Syntax highlighting is a functionality of the `Latex` plugin.
-The plugin is defined in `quartz/plugins/transformers/latex.ts`.
+Latex parsing is a functionality of the [[plugins/Latex|Latex]] plugin.
+See the plugin page for customization options.

-- To remove Latex support, delete all usages of `Plugin.Latex()` from `quartz.config.ts`.
-- To customize Latex support, use the configuration options of the plugin:
-	- `renderEngine`: the engine to use to render LaTeX equations.
-Can be `"katex"` for KaTeX or `"mathjax"` for MathJax.
-Defaults to KaTeX.